shapeblue/hackerbook/1-user.md

   default roles.
 - Accounts: Record of an individual user/customer or a team, all the resources in CloudStack are owned by an account.
 The `system` and `admin` are default CloudStack accounts.
-All account have a `role`.
+All accounts have a `role`.
 - Users: A member/user of an account.
 Users in an account can be treated as aliases to the account.
 All accounts have one or more users.
 - Domains: Accounts in a group.
 All account in a domain, by default in `/` the